Discover

 • Learning to share and take turns

-• Develop a sense of belonging, & being aware of and acknowledge differences
+• Develop a sense of belonging, awareness, and acknowledgment of differences

 • General cleanliness